BineshNarayanan/Java.Hangman/README.md

 3. Run the following commands in sequence. a)mvn clean b)mvn package
 4. In the directory of services you will see a new folder named target in which you will services-1.0.0.war.
+Rename this to services.war
-5. Deploy this war onto a web-container like Tomcat.
+5. Deploy the "services.war" onto a server like Apache Tomcat.
 6. Access the application with the url : http://IP:PORT/services